 When you undergo surgery, your doctor and the rest of the surgical staff will use many tools to complete the procedure.
 Scalpels, forceps, gauze, surgical sponges, and other tools should be properly counted and kept track of throughout the procedure.
 If a piece of sponge falls off or a tool is left inside the surgical site when the doctor stitches you up, it could be months or years before you discover the object, and you could suffer severe health effects in the meantime.

-If you or a loved one underwent surgery and a foreign object was left inside, call The Law Offices of Prosper Shaked today.
+If you or a loved one underwent surgery and a foreign object was left inside, call Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami lawyer for foreign objects left inside after surgery may be able to take your case and fight to get you the compensation you need for your additional medical expenses and pain and suffering.
 Call our Miami medical malpractice attorney today at (305) 694-2676 to schedule a free legal consultation and discuss your case.

 Injuries from Surgical Tools Left in the Body